 Cantus is committed to ensuring the future of ensemble singing by mentoring young singers and educators and engaging with students at every stage of their musical development.
 Since the very early years, Cantus has been offering master classes and lecture demonstrations as well as guided performances.
 Our High School Residency program won the 2011 Chorus America Award for Excellence.
 We can also tailor experiences to meet the unique needs of your organization/event.

-At home in Minnesota, we engage three Twin Cities area high schools in our annual High School Residency (link title to HSR page) program.
+At home in Minnesota, we engage three Twin Cities area high schools in our annual High School Residency program.
+Applications are due in the fall for the coming

 If you have general questions about bringing Cantus to your school or community, please contact us at firstname.lastname@example.org.
 To contact our Education Outreach Coordinator directly, please write to Shahzore Shah at email@example.com.

 60-90 minutes; Grades 10-12, College and Graduate Levels, Community Ensembles

 We love to work with choruses and ensembles willing to take feedback and push their music-making to the next level!
 A master class begins with a performance by Cantus, followed by individual introductions and a brief history of the organization.
 Student ensembles present one to three pieces, depending upon the length of session.
 Cantus artists identify three specific areas to work on and take turns leading the master class.
 The director remains at the podium to allow for direct application of principles discussed in the master class.
 If observers are present, their visual feedback is integrated into the critique process.
 Session ends with Q&A.

 60-75 minutes; College, Graduate and Professional Levels